Presentation

 Besides the steadily ongoing refinement of design research abilities and practical design skills the students are confronted with the multifaceted realities of the design business.
 From production processes and concepts of efficiency through to the value of design, this Master programme offers the tools to become a successful professional.
 Supervised by renowned practitioners and theoreticians, the programme revolves around three basic pillars: a personal project developed by the student throughout the curriculum, assignments in cooperation with international companies leading to various productions, exhibitions and publications in the international press and the drawing up of a Master’s thesis.
 Students benefit from ECAL’s exceptional resources in terms of both infrastructure and the school’s unique network in the art and design fields.

-Upon completion of this programme and with the help of additional training in fields such as photography, students build up a portfolio to the highest professional standards.
+Upon completion of this program and with the help of additional training in fields such as photography, students build up a portfolio to the highest professional standards.
 ECAL graduates are much sought after by international agencies, design studios and companies or run their own business.

 Language